 - Aids in the production of energy that the body needs.

-- plays a vital role in carrying calcium and potassium to the membranes in the body – this is important to control muscle contractions, maintain a healthy heart rhythm and nerve impulse conduction.
+- Plays a vital role in carrying calcium and potassium to the membranes in the body – this is important to control muscle contractions, maintain a healthy heart rhythm and nerve impulse conduction.

-Several children lack sufficient amounts of this vital mineral.
+A magnesium-rich diet can also promote dental health, blood sugar regulation, and athletic performance in children.
+But, several children lack sufficient amounts of this vital mineral.
 What is worrying is that most parents do not even realize that their kids have magnesium deficiency until it is too late.

 Recommended Magnesium Dosage For Children

-- Kids aged one to three years – 80mg
+- Kids aged one to three years – 80 mg

 - Kids aged four to eight years – 130mg